ropensci/workloopR/README.md

 The currently preferred way to cite (but subject to change):

-Baliga VB, Senthivasan S (2019). _workloopR: Analysis of Muscle Work Loops_.
-R package version 19.07.19, <URL: https://github.com/vbaliga/workloopR>.
+Baliga VB, Senthivasan S (2019). _workloopR: Analysis of Work Loops and Other Data from Muscle Physiology Experiments_.
+R package version
+19.07.19, <URL: https://github.com/vbaliga/workloopR>.